ibLeDy/lbry-batch-upload/README.md

 ### Changelog

+- October 8, 2020:
+  - Fix outdated selectors
+  - Account for lbry's new upload confirmation popup
+  - Use thumbnail file inside the album folder instead of a url
+  - Delete `thumbnail_url` from upload section in config
+  - Add `thumbnail_format` to files section in config
+  - Don't use `-` separator between song number and name

 - September 14, 2020:
   - Basic validation for `language` and `license_type`

 - September 10, 2020:
-  - Closing the `success` popup is more reliable
+  - Closing the success popup is more reliable
   - Selecting files is more reliable
   - Fix outdated selectors
   - Use ASCII in claim name